josemevi/login-automated-test/README.md

 # login-automated-test

-The main goal is to verify the login of the web page: https://m.apuestas.codere.es/
+The main goal is to verify the login of the web page: https://m.apuestas.codere.es/ using playwright

 ## System Requirements